flutter/website/src/cookbook/networking/fetch-data.md

 title: Fetch data from the internet
 description: How to fetch data over the internet using the http package.
 prev:
-  title: Delete data on the internet
+  title: Send data to a new screen
-  path: /cookbook/networking/delete-data
+  path: /cookbook/navigation/passing-data
 next:
   title: Make authenticated requests
   path: /cookbook/networking/authenticated-requests